 Architecture and the Built Environment spans disciplines, from the perspectives of design, construction, sustainability and environmental impact.

-Our design teaching is specialised on building design and specification development, with a strong sustainability focus.
+Our design teaching is specialised in building design and specification development, with a strong sustainability focus.
 We have the possibility to develop innovative block learning for design studio work and modelling.
-For 2016, we are able to offer our new BSc in Architecture, enabling study in a new location in Wales.

 Our links with the industry are extensive and during the course, we offer our students a unique opportunity to gain practical experience working on live projects.
 These projects address contemporary issues facing the sector, thus having tangible impacts and enhancing students’ employability skills.
 These partners also provide guest lectures, providing an insight into the current challenges and opportunities facing the sector.